boutproject/BOUT-configs/leonardo-gnu-openmpi/README.md

 Quick start
 -----------

-1. Clone this repo/branch on Marconi
+1. Clone this repo/branch on Leonardo
     ```
-    git clone git@github.com:boutproject/BOUT-configs -b marconi
+    git clone git@github.com:boutproject/BOUT-configs -b leonardo
     ```
-2. `cd BOUT-configs/marconi-gnu-intelmpi2018`
+2. `cd BOUT-configs/leonardo-gnu-openmpi`
 3. Set up your environment
     ```
     source bout.env
     ```
-    * If you usually want BOUT++ on Marconi, it is probably useful to put this setup into your .bashrc, e.g. add a line like
+    * If you usually want BOUT++ on Leonardo, it is probably useful to put this setup into your .bashrc, e.g. add a line like
         ```
-        source /work/FUA35_SOLBOUT5/yourusername/BOUT-configs/marconi-gnu-intelmpi2018/bout.env
+        source /work/FUA35_SOLBOUT5/yourusername/BOUT-configs/leonardo-gnu-openmpi/bout.env
         ```
     * Warning: this setup has only been tested when starting with the default modules.
 If you have modules loaded for another project then there may be